CATEGORY:

 These UX improvements aligned the tool’s structure with real-life workflows in sustainability assessment, making decisions faster, interactions more intuitive, and the experience more confident and human.

-We refined the existing flow to make the Circularity Score process more transparent and predictable without changing the underlying calculation logic.
+I refined the existing flow to make the Circularity Score calculation process more transparent and predictable without changing the underlying calculation logic.
 The updated structure clarifies where projects are created (eLCA), where data is managed (Circularity Tool), and how inputs lead to the final score.

 How the refined flow addresses key pain points